Substance Abuse in Rural Areas

 - Providing specialized programs and counseling to discourage substance use by pregnant women

-- Collaborate with human services providers and local service organizations to ensure families affected by substance abuse have adequate food, housing, and mental health services
+- Collaborating with human services providers and local service organizations to ensure families affected by substance abuse have adequate food, housing, and mental health services

-For additional activities and evidence-based interventions to combat substance abuse see the Evidence-Based and Promising Substance Use Disorder Program Models section of RHIhub's Rural Prevention and Treatment of Substance Abuse Toolkit.
+For additional activities and evidence-based interventions to combat substance abuse, see the Evidence-Based and Promising Substance Use Disorder Program Models section of RHIhub's Rural Prevention and Treatment of Substance Use Disorders Toolkit.